The Gherkin: After completion

 In September 2006, the building was put up for sale with a price tag of £600 million.
 Potential buyers included British Land, Land Securities, Prudential, ING, and the Abu Dhabi royal family.
 On 21 February 2007, IVG Immobilien AG and UK investment firm Evans Randall completed their joint purchase of the building for £630 million, making it Britain's most expensive office building.
 Swiss Re made a gain of more than £300 million from the sale.
 The new owners are seeking compensation from four of their former managers on the deal, in which about £620 million was paid for a building with a build cost of about £200 million, giving the previous owners a clear £300 million profit.

 Since February 2010, Sky News has broadcast its flagship business programme, Jeff Randall Live, from a studio in the building.
 The top two floors of the tower have been available since at least 2015 for private hire for events.

 Deloitte announced in April 2014 that the building was again being put up for sale, with an expected price of £550 million.
 The current owners could not afford to make loan repayments, citing differences in the value of the multi-currency loan and the British pound, high interest rates and general financing structure.
-In November 2014, the Gherkin was purchased for £700 million by the Safra Group, controlled by the Brazilian billionaire Joseph Safra.
+In November 2014, the Gherkin was purchased for £700 million by the Safra Group, controlled by the Lebanese - Brazilian billionaire Joseph Safra.

+Roman tomb

+In the construction process of 30 St Mary Axe, a skeleton of a teenage girl was unearthed and dated as roughly 1600 years old.
+To prevent damaging it throughout the construction process, it was stored in the Museum of London.
+In 2006, 3 years after the completion of the building, she was returned to and reburied on the site.
+Her tomb is visible and marked with an inscription in both Latin and English: